Get insider access

 Sennheiser MOMENTUM 4 Wireless

 Depending on your needs, you may prefer either the Sennheiser MOMENTUM 4 Wireless or the Bowers & Wilkins Px8 Wireless.
-The Sennheiser have a more neutral sound profile, although it's still bass-heavy, and a longer-lasting continuous battery life.
-Conversely, the Bowers & Wilkins are more comfortable and better-built.
-They also have a better noise isolation performance.
+The Sennheiser have a more complete app for sculpting your sound and a longer-lasting continuous battery life with better ANC.
+Conversely, the Bowers & Wilkins are more comfortable and better built.
+Plus, their mic sounds clearer and handles background noise better, too.

 Bang & Olufsen Beoplay H95 Wireless